United Way of Pierce County

 United Way is committed to being an anti-racist organization with a focus on racial and social justice.
-We recognize structural racism and other forms of oppression have contributed to persistent disparities, which United Way seeks to dismantle.
+We unequivocally denounce structural systemic practices that work to marginalize entire populations of people.
+We recognize structural racism and other forms of oppression that have perpetuated poverty and contributed to persistent disparities which United Way seeks to dismantle.
 Our United Way strives to engage community members, especially those whose voices have traditionally been marginalized.
-We work with residents and public and private partners to co-create solutions that ensure everyone has the resources, supports, opportunities and networks they need to thrive.
-We commit to leveraging all of our assets (convening, strategic investments, awareness building, and advocacy) to create more communities that are equitable.
+We work with residents and public and private partners to co-create solutions that ensure everyone has the resources, supports, opportunities and networks they need to thrive and achieve their highest potential.
+We commit to leveraging all of our assets (convening, strategic investments, awareness building, and advocacy) to create more equitable communities.

-- Developing, maintaining, and publicly post an organization position opposing all forms of racism (UWW requirement)
+- Developing, maintaining, and publicly post an organization position opposing all forms of racism and discrimination, including xenophobia and religious intolerance (UWW requirement)

 - Annually, providing racial equity training for all board members and staff (UWW requirement)